 The MLitt in Film Studies is a one-year taught programme run by the Department of Film Studies.
 The programme approaches the study of film through a varied intellectual approach, exploring cinema in a global context.
 You will discover filmmaking cultures outside the canon and examine classic film through new cultural, theoretical and historical perspectives.

 - Film Studies receives regular visits from high-profile film scholars, critics and film industry personalities.
-Most recently, acclaimed film director Joe Russo held a workshop open to all students in December 2015.
+In 2015, acclaimed film director Joe Russo held a workshop open to all students.